Intel Shows Off Optane SSD 800p

 LAS VEGAS, NV -- Intel's Optane product family is expecting.
 The company will give birth to a new consumer SSD that looks like the Optane Memory devices.
 The Optane 800P SSD will come in two capacity sizes, 58GB and 118GB, and uses a PCIe 3.0 x2 interface.
-The drives will arrive in an M.2 form factor and should hit retail shelves by March.
+The drives will arrive in an M.2 form factor.

 Unlike the first Optane Memory product, the new 800P will feature low-power states to improve efficiency.
 The two products share the same controller.
 The Optane SSD 800p comes optimized for desktop performance.

 Intel will also announce a new M10 series Optane Memory device with the L1.2 power state for notebooks.
-Rumor has it the new cache drive will come under Optane Mobile branding, which explains why Intel didn't push Optane Memory for notebooks.
+The rumored product explains why Intel didn't push Optane Memory for notebooks when initially released.